 Step 2 – Assemble snowman head ornaments

-Assemble snowman head ornament by sticking the clay pieces that you made together.
-Start by placing the cap or hat on the top of the snowman head.
-Next attach the nose, eyes, and dotted coal mouth.
+Assemble the snowman head ornament by sticking the clay pieces you made together.
+Start by placing the cap or hat on the top of the snowman’s head.
+Next, attach the nose, eyes, and dotted coal mouth.

 Step 3 – Make the hangers for snowman head ornaments

 First, use wire cutters to cut two 1 and 1/2 inch sections of galvanized wire.
 Next, bend it in half.
 Finally, put the hook into the snowman head ornament prongs down after assembly and before you bake it to make it easy to hang it.

 Step 4 – Bake snowman head ornaments

 Bake according to polymer clay directions.
 We baked ours in a 275 F oven for 25-30 mins sitting on a baking sheet lined with parchment paper.

 Handmade ornaments like these snowman head crafts are perfect for your Christmas tree.
 Making homemade DIY Snowman head ornaments is a fun holiday craft for kids and adults.
 Don’t forget to check out our snowman ornaments and Frozen Inspired Olaf Ornaments!